Nintendo’s OLED Switch arrives October 8, priced at $350 – TechCrunch

 Nintendo Switch (OLED model) neon red/neon blue set, which features neon red and neon blue Joy-Con controllers, a black main unit and a black dock.

 An upgraded version of the four-year-old system has been rumored for some time, carrying the decidedly less clunky name, Switch Pro.
-With both Sony and Microsoft releasing next-gen versions of their consoles last year, the time certainly seemed right for big refresh from Nintendo.
+With both Sony and Microsoft releasing next-gen versions of their consoles last year, the time certainly seemed right for a big refresh from Nintendo.
 A refreshed version of the standard Switch arrived in July 2019, addressing the original’s poor battery life — far and away the largest complaint of an otherwise well-received system.

 Of course, in spite of growing a bit long in the tooth, the Switch continued to dominate the sales charts ahead of the arrival of the PlayStation 5 and Xbox One X. Nintendo utterly dominated sales during the pandemic, after some initial supply chain shortages.
 That success was due in no small part to the arrival of a new Animal Crossing title that provided some much-needed social gaming during the pandemic.
 Such success — coupled with potential supply chain shortage — led to suggestions that the company had opted to delay the system’s release.

 In spite of the lack of new hardware, last month’s E3 did see some big game news from Nintendo, before just a new Metroid.
-Far and away, the most eagerly anticipated is 2022’s sequel to Breath of the Wild, one of the most beloved entries in the Zelda series and easy one of the Switch’s best titles.
+Far and away, the most eagerly anticipated is 2022’s sequel to Breath of the Wild, one of the most beloved entries in the Zelda series and easily one of the Switch’s best titles.